JimmyS-121/usage-tracker/README.md

 - Python 3.11+
 - Docker (for containerized deployment)
-- NorthFlank account (for hosting)
+- Northflank account (for deployment)
-- make.com account (for automation workflows)
+- make.com account (optional, for automation)

 ### Installation

-1. Clone the repository:
+1. Clone the repo: